What is the Role of IPO? Learn Everything Before Invesing | Share India

 What's more, going public also improves the credibility and reputation of the company in the eyes of the public, as well as from an industry perspective.
 A publicly traded company is subjected to higher disclosure and compliance requirements.
 Hence, they are more transparent and attract more institutional investors.

-What IPOs Mean to Investors?
+What IPOs Mean to Investors

-So, we now know the function of an IPO from the company's perspective is to raise capital.
+So, we now know that the function of an IPO from the company’s perspective is to raise capital.
 But why should an investor invest in an IPO?
 Assume there exists a private company that delivers industry-leading services.
 Since its services are top-notch, the company decided to come out with an IPO so that it could expand operations and satisfy the growing demand for its services.
-As an investor, you would want to invest in the company since you believe than once it upscales its operations, it will increase its sales and grow its profits.
-You firmly believe the company's value will increase tomorrow.
+As an investor, you would want to invest in the company since you believe that once it upscales its operations, it will increase its sales and grow its profits.
+You firmly believe the company’s value will increase tomorrow.

 In short, you may invest in an IPO because you believe it will help grow your wealth by virtue of being worth more in the future.
 The cash-rich balance sheet in the future may also reward you as a shareholder with dividends.

-Role of IPOs in The Economy
+Role of IPOs in the Economy

 When an economy is booming, there is an increase in the production of goods and services due to strong demand.
 These goods and services are produced and delivered by businesses in the economy.
 So, for an economy to do well, the majority of the businesses in the economy must perform well.
-However, without capital, a business will be able to produce enough goods and services to keep up with demand.
-That's where IPOs come in.
+However, without capital, a business will not be able to produce enough goods and services to keep up with demand.
+That’s where IPOs come in.

 By coming out with an IPO, the company is able to raise capital to produce goods and deliver services in steady volumes to keep up with the growing demand.
 Moreover, since public companies are more transparent, more investors, not only domestic but even foreign investors, may start looking to invest in the company.
 That leads to increased inflows of funds in the economy in the form of foreign investments.